-- Foundation Courses - Introduction to the Virtual Classroom
+- Foundation Courses (see Foundation Courses section) - Introduction to the Virtual Classroom (recommended)

 NOTE: Individual courses may have additional prerequisites not listed as part of the curriculum.
 See www.imcomacademy.com for more information.

 Curriculum Core Courses: Courses in the curriculum can be completed in any order other than the curriculum capstone.
 Students should ensure they read and understand each course requirements prior to requesting enrollment.